 Sign up for a breastfeeding course

-Your OBGYN or midwife will be able to point you to some in person options, but if you are looking for something you can do from the comfort of your own home, I highly recommend The Ultimate Breastfeeding Course from Milkology.
+Your OBGYN or midwife will be able to point you to some in person options, but if you are looking for something you can do from the comfort of your own home, I highly recommend Balanced Breastfeeding Course.

-This Ultimate Breastfeeding Course is phenomenal, and I learned so many really valuable tips from it.
+The Balanced Breastfeeding Course.is phenomenal, and I learned so many really valuable tips from it.
+You can save 20% on the Balanced Breastfeeding Course with code MIMOSAS!

 Recognize both you AND baby are learning